XHiddenProjects/CryptographyJS/README.md

 ```

 ### Options
-These are some options that you can use for parameters
+These are some options that you can use for parameters. **Note:** This only works for `.settings(...)` methods for any acceptable cryptography.
 | Constant | Value | Path |
 | -------- | ----- | ---- |
 | UPPERCASE_LETTERS | 'ABCDEFGHIJKLMNOPQRSTUVWXYZ' | _Cryptography.options.UPPERCASE_LETTERS_ |